Saudi Aramco: History

 In 1949, Aramco had made incursions into the Emirate of Abu Dhabi, leading to a border dispute between Abu Dhabi and Saudi Arabia.

-In 1950, King Abdulaziz threatened to nationalize his country's oil facilities, thus pressuring Aramco to agree to share profits 50/50.
+In 1950, King Abdulaziz threatened to nationalise his country's oil facilities, thus pressuring Aramco to agree to share profits 50/50.

 A similar process had taken place with American oil companies in Venezuela a few years earlier.
 The American government granted US Aramco member companies a tax break known as the golden gimmick equivalent to the profits given to King Abdulaziz.
 In the wake of the new arrangement, the company's headquarters were moved from New York to Dhahran.
 In 1951, the company discovered the Safaniya Oil Field, the world's largest offshore field.
 In 1957, the discovery of smaller connected oil fields confirmed the Ghawar Field as the world's largest onshore field.
+In 1953, Saudi Arabia's first ever major industrial strike was undertaken by 13,000 local Aramco workers.
+The strike ended after the Saudi government intervened, threatening those who continued to strike with being forcibly returned to their home villages where only low-income employment was available.

 In 1975, the Saudi Arabia second five-year economic plan included a Master Gas Plan.
 Natural gas would be used to generate power, rather than flaring the gas.
 The plan counted on using the associated gas, but by 1985, Aramco was able to include a billion standard cubic foot per day (Bscfd) of non-associated gas.
 This non-associated gas was produced from the Khuff Formation, which is a limestone layer 650 m below the oil-producing Arab Zone.
 In 1994, Aramco discovered more non-associated gas in the deeper Jawf sandstone formation and built plants in Hawiyah and Haradh to process it.
 This increased the capacity of the Master Gas System to 9.4 billion scfd.

 Yom Kippur War

-In 1973, following US support for Israel during the Yom Kippur War, the Saudi Arabian government acquired a 25% "participation interest" in Aramco's assets.
-It increased its participation interest to 60% in 1974.
+In 1973, following US support for Israel during the Yom Kippur War, the Saudi Arabian government acquired a one-quarter "participation interest" in Aramco's assets, then increased it to sixty percent in 1974.
 Aramco continued to operate and manage the former Aramco assets, including its concessionary interest in certain Saudi Arab oil fields, on behalf of the Saudi Arab Government until 1988.
 In November 1988, a royal decree created a new Saudi Arab company, the Saudi Arabian Oil Company, to take control of the former Aramco assets (or Saudi Aramco) and took the management and operations control of Saudi Arabia's oil and gas fields from Aramco and its partners.
 In 1989–90, high-quality oil and gas were discovered in three areas south of Riyadh.